RohanPrasad007/square-pos-app/README.md

 ## App Overview

-The Electron app for the two-wheeler spare part shop is a project made for the Square Developer Hackathon 2023.
+This Electron app for the two-wheeler spare part shop is a project made for the Square Developer Hackathon 2023.
 It is a point-of-sale (POS) solution designed to streamline the billing process and improve customer transactions.
 It offers a user-friendly interface that enables quick and efficient bill creation and printing.

-## Key Features

-1. **Efficient Billing Process:** Users can enter item details such as description, MRP, and discounts for multiple items in the app.
-The app intelligently calculates the total bill amount, including any discounts applied.

-2. **Invoice Generation:** The app leverages the Square Invoice Publish API to generate professional invoices.
-It allows users to send invoices via email to customers, providing a convenient payment link within the invoice itself.

-3. **Square API Integration:** The app integrates with the Square ecosystem, utilizing the Square Customer API to securely store customer details.
-It also utilizes the Order and Invoice API to save and manage invoices efficiently.

-4. **Payment Convenience:** By including a payment link in the invoice, the app enables customers to conveniently make payments online.
-This feature helps the two-wheeler spare part shop owners receive payments promptly and efficiently.

-## Benefits

-The Electron app for the two-wheeler spare part shop offers several benefits to its users, including:

-- Time-saving: Users can quickly create and print bills, reducing manual effort and enhancing productivity.
-- Improved customer experience: The inclusion of a payment link in invoices enables customers to pay conveniently, leading to a smoother transaction process.
-- Streamlined billing: The app's integration with Square APIs automates the billing process, ensuring accuracy and reducing errors.
-- Increased efficiency: By leveraging the Square ecosystem and utilizing modern technologies, the app enhances overall operational efficiency for two-wheeler spare part shop owners.

 ## Getting Started